Snow-Devils-ASU/Website/README.md

 # Website
 The Snow Devils @ ASU website intended to be hosted on AWS.

+## Prerequisite
+Install the AWS CLI and the AWS SAM CLI.

 ## Deployment Instructions
 You must first be authenticated with AWS using ``aws configure --profile snowdevil``

-``sam deploy --template RootStack.yaml --stack-name Website-Dev --config-env dev --resolve-s3``
+``sam deploy --template stack/RootStack.yaml --stack-name Website-Dev --config-env dev --resolve-s3``

 Delete a stack